Aircraft Evacuation Systems Safety Standards

 • Robotics in Search and Rescue

-Robotics are increasingly used in search and rescue operations.
-Drones can survey areas quickly, providing real-time data.
-Ground robots can navigate through debris to find and assist trapped individuals.
+Robotics in search and rescue is growing fast.
+Drones survey areas quickly and send back real-time data.
+Ground robots can navigate debris fields to find trapped people.
+We’re not fully there yet, but the progress in the last few years has been impressive.

 • Regularly Update Evacuation Plans